suvasan19/suvasan19/README.md

 ## 🧙‍♂️ Who Am I?

 I am a Computer Science student @ University of Waterloo (2024) and Software Developer.
-I am currently interested in Full-Stack Web Development and delving into ML/Data Science.
+I am currently interested in Full-Stack Web Development.
 Above all, I am someone who loves learning new things!

 I am an avid soccer (COYG) ⚽️ and basketball fan (WE THE NORTH) 🏀 and enjoy playing both in my free time.
 Some other hobbies of mine include Finance 📈, Travelling 🛩 and Fitness 💪🏽.